Cerritos

 Cerritos operates under a councilmanager form of government, established by the charter of the city of Cerritos in 1958.
 The five-member city council acts as the city's chief policy-making body and as members of the Cerritos Redevelopment Agency.

 The mayor, selected by the council, is its presiding officer and serves a one-year term.
-In the mayor's absence, the mayor pro tempore assumes his or her responsibilities.
+In the mayor's absence, the mayor pro tem assumes his or her responsibilities.
 City Council elections were held on a Tuesday after the first Monday in April until the 2017 election.
 Effective with the 2020 California Primary election, the elections will be held on the Tuesday after the first Monday in March of even-numbered years.
 Council members are elected to a four-year term and at-large.
+The mayor is Lynda P. Johnson, and the Mayor Pro Tem is Mark Pulido.

 The Cerritos Sheriff's Station/Community Safety Center provides 24-hour safety services to Cerritos residents.
 Located in the Civic Center, the station houses the city's Community Safety Division and Los Angeles County Sheriff's Department personnel.
 The station was constructed by a referendum in 1996 and inaugurated in 1997.
 In 2006, the city council approved the construction of a 5,000-square-foot (expansion to the sheriff's station, at a cost of $400,000.